moia-oss/streamee/README.md

 domain modeling is for long-lived – maybe even persistent – state which is used not only locally.
 In fact many features of a typical business application can much better be expressed as processes: linear pipelines in which the domain logic is implemented as a series of consecutive stages (aka steps or tasks).
-Ultimately these pipelines can be expressed as Akka Streams `Flow`s which take commands and emit results – both domain objects.
+Ultimately these pipelines can be expressed as Akka Streams `Flow`s which accept commands and emit results – both domain objects.
 Streamee aims at making it easy to connect the HTTP routes with these processors.